MB “Library Room” @ 100

-During those humble beginnings, all the librarians were volunteers and often traveled to the county library in Freehold (then in the basement of the Hall of Records) to make exchanges for new books.
+During those humble beginnings, all librarians were volunteers and often traveled to the county library in Freehold (then in the basement of the Hall of Records) to make book exchanges.
 For many years, the county also had a visiting bookmobile.
 During the 1950s, Christian Gaarder served as the borough’s librarian without pay.
-Mr. Gaarder, a voracious reader who wore a jacket and tie to work every day, retired when he turned 90.
-Other early dedicated volunteers were Mrs. Ralph Carson, Mrs. Samuel Cooper, Lavinia Ireland, Dorothea Bremer, and E. Ray Smith.
+Known as an “avid reader” who wore a jacket and tie to work every day, he retired when he turned 90 and died in 1972.
+Other early dedicated volunteers were Carrie Carson, Emma Cooper, Lavinia Ireland, Dorothea Bremer, and E. Ray Smith.

 It wasn’t until 1937 that a sign was posted outside of borough hall informing the public of a library inside.
 In 1956, a serious fire in borough hall closed the library room for a over a year.